developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 **To Enable/Disable logging**:

-From the DataWedge Settings panel, **tap Enable Logging** to enable or disdable logging as desired.
+From the DataWedge Settings panel, **tap Enable Logging** to enable or disable logging as desired.
 <img style="height:350px" src="datawedge_logging.png"/>
 <br>